Ethanxu1/rpiinstructions.github.io/content/docs/Installation/02-flash-image.md

 3. Run the imager, and select your Raspberry Pi Device, Operating System, and Storage.
 ![](../../../screenshots/Raspberry-Pi-Imager-1.png)

-4. When you select **CHOOSE DEVICE** under the Raspberry Pi Device prompt, there should be a list of various Raspberry Pi devices to pop up.
+4. When you select <span style="color: blue; font-weight: bold;"> CHOOSE DEVICE </span> under the Raspberry Pi Device prompt, there should be a list of various Raspberry Pi devices to pop up.
 Select the device that you are using currently.

-5. When you select **CHOOSE OS** under the Operating System prompt, there should also be a list of various OS systems.
+5. When you select <span style="color: green; font-weight: bold;"> CHOOSE OS </span> under the Operating System prompt, there should also be a list of various OS systems.
 In this case you want to select “Use custom”.
 ![](../../../screenshots/Raspberry-Pi-Imager-2.png)

 6. Once you have selected this make sure to choose the image file downloaded during a previous [step.]({{< relref "#2-download-the-raspap-prebuilt-image" >}})

-7. When you select “CHOOSE STORAGE” under the Storage prompt, select the formated Micro SD Card.
+7. When you select <span style="color: orange; font-weight: bold;"> CHOOSE STORAGE </span> under the Storage prompt, select the formated Micro SD Card.
 If you are using multiple SD cards make sure to choose the one that is formatted correctly.
 ![](../../../screenshots/Raspberry-Pi-Imager-3.png)

 7. When you have chosen all of your components that you are using, click **Next → Edit settings**: